In this article, I will show you the common stretches that can be performed before and after you ride to help prevent knee pain when riding.

 For riders, we typically spend the majority of our life sitting, standing, or moving with short strides.
 This causes the muscles in the legs to become shortened and tight.
 When muscles become shortened and tight they pull on the tendons that attach to the tibia bone.

-You can learn more about how muscles can cause knee pain by clicking the button to take you to the article.
+You can learn more about how muscles can cause knee pain 👉 HERE

 How to Prevent Knee Pain when Riding